RadioMoLI Logo RadioMoLI Logo

 John Banville Fades to Black

-John Banville tells City of Books presenter Martina Devlin why he's killed off his own ...
+John Banville tells City of Books presenter Martina Devlin why he' ...

 ‘Flared in the Mind's Eye’